minshi123/gitlab/doc/user/compliance/license_compliance/index.md

 `MAVEN_CLI_OPTS` variable to specify a custom [`settings.xml`](http://maven.apache.org/settings.html) file.

-If you have a settings file in your project source that looks like the following:
+For example, you may have a settings file like this in your project source:

 ```xml
 <settings>